dbt-labs/docs.getdbt.com/website/docs/docs/deploy/cloud-ci-job.md

 To learn more about state comparison and deferral in dbt, read the docs on [state](/docs/deploy/about-state).

-#### Using a webhook trigger
+### Configuring a webhook trigger

+If you want dbt Cloud to run the job whenever a pull request or commit is made, rather than on a schedule.You can set up a webhook.
+If you set up a webhook to trigger a job and you don't also want it running on a time-based cadence, make sure to turn the schedule of the job off by clicking **Schedule** and making sure to toggle **Run on schedule** off.

+To set up a webhook:

+1. Naviaget to the **Triggers** section of the jobs settings page
+2. Select **Webhooks**.
-In the **Triggers** section of the jobs settings, switch to the **Webhooks** tab, and then check the box next to **Run on Pull Requests?** as shown below.
+3. Select **Run on Pull Requests?** as shown in the following image.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/61536c9-Screen_Shot_2019-02-08_at_9.46.29_PM.png" title="Configuring webhooks for a dbt Cloud Job"/>

-This tells dbt Cloud to run the job whenever a pull request or commit is made, rather than on a schedule.
-Be sure to turn the schedule of the job off if you don't want it to also run on a time-based cadence.

 ## Fresh Rebuilds